Bonner Bolton Embarrassed By ‘DWTS’ Premiere Incident

 A post shared by Bonner Bolton (@bonner_bolton) on

-Of course, after fans caught the unintended grab (it didn’t help that Sharna was wearing the shortest Daisy Dukes possible), Burgess took to Twitter to defend Bonner against “ridiculous and gossip hungry fools,” making it clear that he is “a true gentleman” and that the incident was ” an innocent accident.”
+Of course, after fans caught the unintended grab (it didn’t help that Sharna was wearing the shortest Daisy Dukes possible), Burgess took to Twitter to defend Bonner against “ridiculous and gossip hungry fools,” making it clear that he is “a true gentleman” and that the incident was “an innocent accident.”
 Sharna also said that Bonner Bolton is extremely embarrassed by his unfortunate hand placement and added that anyone who thinks it was anything more than an accident is “straight up stupid.”

 Then those ppl are ridiculous and gossip hungry fools … he is a true gentleman and absolutely would never.
 It was an innocent accident https://t.co/Hmq9wuUKuZ